ovska/FlameCsv/docs/docs/examples.md

 The library supports both @"System.Char?text=char" (UTF-16) and @"System.Byte?text=byte" (UTF-8) data through C# generics.
 For bytes, the library expects UTF-8 encoded text (which includes ASCII).

-The synchronous methods accept common .NET data types: @"System.String", @"System.ReadOnlyMemory`1".
-These types are converted internally to a @"System.Buffers.ReadOnlySequence`1", which can also be used directly.
+CSV can be read from numerous data sources: @"System.String", @"System.ReadOnlyMemory`1", and @"System.Buffers.ReadOnlySequence`1".

-Records can be asynchronously read in a streaming manner from @"System.IO.TextReader", @"System.IO.Stream", and @"System.IO.Pipelines.PipeReader".
+CSV can also be streamed synchronously or asynchronously from @"System.IO.TextReader" and @"System.IO.Stream".

-The data is read in chunks, and records are yielded by the enumerator on line-by-line basis.
-Internally, the library uses SIMD operations to read up to N fields ahead in the data for significantly improved performance.
-More info: @"configuration#parsing-performance-and-read-ahead".
+When streaming, individual fields are tokenized from the input stream.
+Individual records and fields (including escaping) are not materialized until accessed, and the library will not buffer the entire CSV data in memory.

 # [UTF-16](#tab/utf16)
 ```cs